fbpx

 The UK Government must rejoin Erasmus+ and agree on a comprehensive Youth Experience Scheme with Europe alongside allowing 4 years abroad for the Youth Experience Scheme.

 A vast amount of those affected by these lost opportunities never had a say in the matter, as they were too young to vote in the Brexit referendum.
-Let’s make the right decision for them, let’s open doors, and open futures.
+Let’s make the right decision for them now, let’s choose Open Doors, and Open Futures.